Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Stretch renderer/README.md

 ## How to use the sample

-Tap the toolbar button to change any of the following properties.
+Tap the toolbar button to change any of the following properties:

-* AGSStandard deviation - a linear stretch defined by the standard deviation of the pixel values
+* Stretch type - a histogram stretch that will be applied to the raster to enhance its appearance.
-* AGSMin-max - a linear stretch based on minimum and maximum pixel values
+* Min value - the minimum value on the histogram.
-* AGSPercent clip - a linear stretch between the defined percent clip minimum and percent clip maximum pixel values
+* Max value - the maximum value on the histogram.

 ## How it works